-The numbers of new patients and cumulative numbers of patients by date are shown in Figures 3-5.
+The numbers of new patients, cumulative numbers of patients and numbers of patients in critical care by date are shown in Figures 3-6.
 Please note that these figures are affected by a variable lag time for submission of data.